daniel-schroeder-dev/cwhq-sqlite3-cli/README.md

 )
 ```

+## Database Persistence

+The app creates new DBs for each session and old DBs are wiped out.
+So, no data you write will exist after exiting the app.

 You can execute any valid SQLite3 command against the DB and it should work.
 If you find a query that doesn't work, please file an issue [here](https://github.com/daniel-schroeder-dev/cwhq-sqlite3-cli/issues).

+## Example Sessions

-Here's a short example session:
+Here's a short example session running the different CLI options: